FauconFan/makefileC/README.md

 - `make debug`: Same as `make all` except it uses debug flags
 - `make redebug`: Alias for `make fclean && make debug`

-There are also two additional variables that can be provided through command line: VERBOSE and DEBUG.
-These variables looks like boolean variables, their values are either 0 or 1.
-Their both values are 0 by default.
+There are also one additional variable that can be provided through command line: VERBOSE.
+This variable look like a boolean variable, its value is either 0 or 1.
+Its default value is 0.

 If VERBOSE is enabled, meaningful commands are printed.
 A non-meaningful command is a print command, creating directories, ...

-If DEBUG is enabled, all commands are printed.
-This is useful when maintaining this subject.
+ex: `make re VERBOSE=1`